- Docente: Giovanni Colavizza

 -

 Week 5: Generative AI.
 We discuss generative AI models, in particular focusing on Large Language Models (LLMs).
-We discuss how to use LLMs and mention more advanced applications (e.g., Retrieval Augmented Generation).
+We see how to use LLMs in practice and mention advanced applications such as Retrieval Augmented Generation (RAG).
+We implement a RAG-enabled chatbot using LlamaIndex and Chainlit.

 Note that this list of topics is tentative and might still change slightly.